Research Priorities in Women’s Health, Obstetric and Neonatal Nursing

 Since 2003, AWHONN has created advisory panels to serve as “think tanks” in a consultant-client model to the Board of Directors.
 The Research Advisory Panel (RAP) members are appointed by the President of AWHONN through the Executive Office every year.

-AWHONN's commitment to nursing research and scholarship is reflected in our 23-year history of funding nursing research and promoting evidence-based nursing care.
-Our program is designed primarily for researchers whose efforts are on the beginning developments of a program of research.
-Awards are granted to researchers whose proposals investigate variables relevant to women's health, obstetric, or neonatal nursing.
-Studies that are clinically focused and outcome based are a priority.
-Projects that focus on the nurse's role in delivering cost-effective care in these subspecialties are encouraged and will also be considered.
+AWHONN’s commitment to nursing research and scholarship is reflected in our 27-year history of funding nursing research and promoting evidence-based nursing care.
+Our program is designed primarily for researchers whose efforts are on the beginning stages of a program of research.
+Awards are granted to researchers whose proposals investigate variables relevant to AWHONN’s 2019-2024 Research Priorities.
+Studies that are clinically focused and outcomes-based are a priority.
+Projects that focus on the nurse’s role in delivering cost-effective care in these subspecialties are encouraged and will also be considered.